RICK’S BLOG

 Yesterday, as I was looking for a book on a part of the shelf I don’t always get to, I spotted a forgotten bowl that reminded me of a time in my life I would like to forget but also need to celebrate.

 We all have periods, I suppose, where circumstances have broken us.
 I’m not going to get into that specific period in my life except to say it was years ago and during that time I received a gift from a good, older, wiser, friend from my theatre world.
 Knowing that life (through my own choices, other people’s choices and some other circumstances) was handing me a platter of pain and garbage, she asked to meet for coffee.
 We met, we hugged, and she handed me a silk-wrapped gift.
-I opened it and found a beautiful Asian-crafted bowl (see photo).
+I opened it and found a beautiful Asian-crafted bowl (see header photo).
 Not a bowl to fill things with, but a beautiful blue-glazed bowl to sit on a shelf…perhaps someday in Anderson, Indiana…to serve as a remembrance for me.

 “I’m not going to tell you why I’m giving this, or why it is designed the way it is.
 Part of your journey should be to search its meaning out…and it has one” she said.